Magnetic field-induced deformation of the spin-density wave microphases in Ca$_3$Co$_2$O$_6$: Ginzburg-Landau theory

-The gradient term tends to drift the phase, which can lead to a plethora of soliton lattices through the competition against the cosine term~\cite{Bak80,Chaikin-Lubensky1995}, as demonstrated in our MF and MC studies (Fig.~\ref{fig:phase_diagram}).
-As $T<\Tsdw$ is lowered, $\langle{A}\rangle$ grows, and the relative strength of the cosine term is enhanced.
-Consequently, the model is expected to undergo a lock-in transition.
-For $v^{}_6 > 0$ ($v^{}_6 < 0$), the phase is locked-in at $\theta = 2n\pi/6$ [$\theta = (2n+1)\pi/6$] with an integer $0 \le n < 6$, corresponding to the FIM ($\uparrow\uparrow\downarrow$ or $\downarrow\downarrow\uparrow$) state and the PDA state~\cite{Blankschtein84,Coppersmith85,Isakov03,Heinonen89,Bunker93,Lin14}, respectively.
-Although our MF calculation implies $v_6 > 0$, our unbiased MC simulation suggests $v_6 < 0$ in the present model in zero field.
+The gradient term tends to drift the phase, which can lead to a plethora of soliton lattices through the competition against the cosine term,\cite{Bak80,Chaikin-Lubensky1995} in good agreement with our mean field and MC studies.
+In the meantime, because the order parameter amplitude $\langle{A}\rangle$ increases as $T$ is lowered below $\Tsdw$, the strength of the cosine term is enhanced.
+Consequently, the model at low $T$ is expected to undergo a lock-in transition eventually.
+For $v^{}_6 > 0$ ($v^{}_6 < 0$), the phase is locked-in at $\theta = 2n\pi/6$ [$\theta = (2n+1)\pi/6$] with an integer $0 \le n < 6$, corresponding to the FIM ($\uparrow\uparrow\downarrow$ or $\downarrow\downarrow\uparrow$) state and the PDA state,\cite{Blankschtein84,Coppersmith85,Isakov03,Heinonen89,Bunker93,Lin14} respectively.
+Although our mean field calculation implies $v_6 > 0$ while our unbiased MC simulation suggests $v_6 < 0$ in zero field, the subtle discrepancy does not require a serious attention as $v_6$ is generated through fluctuations.

-For $h \ne 0$, the field-induced uniform $\mathbf{q} = 0$ component $\mzero(\mathbf{r})$ is allowed by symmetry.
-Consequently, additional \emph{lower-order} umklapp terms can appear.
-In the present case, we find
+For $h \ne 0$, the uniform $\mathbf{q} = 0$ component $\mzero(\mathbf{r})$ is allowed by symmetry and may be induced by the magnetic field.
+Consequently, in addition to $v_6$, a \emph{lower-order} Umklapp term appears in the GL Hamiltonian.
+We find

+as the leading-order contribution with the new coupling constant $w^{}_4$.
+The total effective GL Hamiltonian for $h \ne 0$ is